The Future of Apache Airflow

 Apache Airflow is an open-source workflow management system that allows you programmatically author, schedule, and monitor data pipelines in Python.
-It is the most popular and effective open-source tool on the market for managing workflows, with over 8,500 stars and nearly 500 contributors on Github.
+It is the most popular and effective open-source tool on the market for managing workflows, with over 18,000 stars and over 1,300 contributors on Github.

-Since being open-sourced in 2015, Airflow has proven to be the dominant tool in its class (beating out alternatives like Spotify’s Luigi, Pinterest’s Pinball, and even the ever-present Hadoop-centric Oozie) because of its core principles of configurability, extensibility, and scalability.
-As we’ll see, the new features being developed and direction of the project still adhere to these principles.
+Since being open-sourced in 2015, Airflow has proven to be the dominant tool in its class, beating out alternatives like Spotify’s Luigi, Pinterest’s Pinball, and even the ever-present Hadoop-centric Oozie.
+This is due to its core principles of configurability, extensibility, and scalability.
+As we’ll see, the new features being developed and the direction of the project still adheres to these principles.

-Improvements that are currently being worked on in active PRs or recently merged and will be included in the upcoming Airflow 1.10 release.
+Improvements that are currently being worked on in active PRs or recently merged and will be included in the ongoing Apache Airflow 1.10 release.

 RBAC and the UI

-Joy Gao (https://twitter.com/joygao) took on the herculean task of converting the front end framework from Flask Admin to Flask AppBuilder (https://issues.apache.org/jira/browse/AIRFLOW-1433), which was an incredible feat for one person to accomplish largely on her own.
-One of the primary benefits realized in this update is ground-level support for role-based authentication controls (RBAC) that will open the door for various auth backends and functionally allow admin users to dictate who has access to specific elements of their Airflow cluster.
+Joy Gao took on the herculean task of converting the front end framework from Flask Admin to Flask AppBuilder, which was an incredible feat for one person to do largely on her own.
+One of the primary benefits realized in this update is ground-level support for role-based authentication controls (RBAC) that will open the door for various auth backends and allow admin users to dictate who has access to specific elements of their Airflow cluster.

 The Kubernetes Executor

-One of the most exciting developments the Astronomer team is anticipating is the release of the Kubernetes Executor that Daniel Imberman (https://github.com/dimberman) of Bloomberg has been leading development on.
+One of the most exciting developments anticipated by the Astronomer team is the release of the Kubernetes Executor that Daniel Imberman of Bloomberg has been leading development on.
 This is long-awaited from the community and will allow users to auto-scale workers via Kubernetes, ensuring that resources are not wasted.
-This is especially important for expanding the viable use cases for Airflow, as right now many are forced to either run Airflow on a low powered EC2 instance and use it to schedule external jobs or run it on expensive hardware that is massively underutilized when tasks aren’t actively running.
+This is especially important for expanding the viable use cases for Airflow, as right now we must run Airflow on a low powered EC2 instance and use it to schedule external jobs or run it on expensive hardware that is massively underutilized when tasks aren’t running.
 While it is being included in the 1.10 release, the release of a new executor is part of a long-term but active effort to make Airflow completely could-native, which we’ll discuss in the following section.

 First Class API Support

-A largely requested feature (at least from users of Airflow that we work with) is first class support for an API to control everything from connection creation to DAG pausing to requesting usage metrics.
-Right now, the API is strictly experimental with limited functionality, so, in practice, if you want to create this behavior, you end up writing a plugin that directly manipulates the underlying MySQL or PostgreSQL.
-Ideally, given that much of the current functionality in the UI is based on direct modification of the database and not via any API, the inclusion of a first-class API that handles all functionality would mean that everything done in the UI could also be done in the CLI, further expanding the use cases Airflow could facilitate.
+A very desirable feature (at least from users of Airflow that we work with) is first class support for an API to control everything from connection creation to DAG pausing to requesting usage metrics.
+Right now, the API is strictly experimental with functionality being added regularly, so, in practice, if you want to create this behavior, you end up writing a plugin that manipulates the underlying MySQL or PostgreSQL.
+Given that much of the current functionality in the UI is based on direct modification of the database and not via any API, the inclusion of a first-class API that handles all functionality would mean that everything done in the UI could also be done in the CLI, further expanding the use cases Airflow could facilitate.

 Making Airflow Cloud Native

-As mentioned above in relation to the Kubernetes Executor, perhaps the most significant long-term push in the project is to make Airflow cloud native.
-Today it is still up to the user to figure out how to operationalize Airflow for Kubernetes, although at Astronomer we have done this and provide it in a dockerized package for our customers.
+As mentioned above in relation to the Kubernetes Executor, the most significant long-term push in the project is to make Airflow cloud native.
+Today it is still up to the user to figure out how to operationalize Airflow for Kubernetes, AWS Batch, or other cloud-based infrastructure.
+At Astronomer, we have done this and provide it in a dockerized package for our customers.